Lupe Pure Cordless Review

 Yes, Lupe’s battery is detachable.

-There are three power modes – low, mid, and high, plus a brush roll low and high setting.
-So, there is a total of six power settings.
+There are three power modes – low, mid, and high, plus a brush roll setting for low and high speeds.
+There are a total of six power settings.

 I tested how long Lupe will run in each setting, and here are the results.